 Bridging this divide requires targeted and comprehensive capacity development efforts that prioritise the development of long-term knowledge and awareness, and empower countries and communities to drive their own AI development.
 The international community includes many actors (donor agencies, development banks, international organisations, companies, think tanks) which could support AI diffusion efforts in the Global South and empower countries and communities to leverage AI solutions that respond to their realities, priorities and needs.

-This session will take the form of a scenario-based exercise where participants will propose action plans detailing how countries can accelerate AI adoption and diffusion by leveraging internal resources and forms of international support.
+This session will take the form of a scenario-based exercise where participants will propose a blueprint for national AI capacity development, detailing how a fictional country can accelerate AI adoption and diffusion by leveraging internal resources and forms of international support.

 Just-in-time reporting